An EFT origin of Secluded Dark Matter: Summary and Conclusions

-Hence Case-II could be valid over a larger volume of parameter space that conforms with the constraints coming from the requirement of having the VS and the DS to be off-equilibrium, the BBN, the observed relic abundance of the DM and those from the observed $\gamma$-ray flux in an experiment like the Fermi-LAT. \end{itemize}
+Therefore, Case-II could be valid over a larger volume of parameter space that conforms with the constraints coming from the requirement of having off-equilibrium VS and DS, as well as from the BBN, the observed relic abundance of the DM, and those from the observed $\gamma$-ray flux in an experiment like the Fermi-LAT.

-Before we conclude, we observe that a choice of a different global symmetry other than $U(1)_{e-\mu}$ may also be considered, e.g., $U(1)_{e-\tau}$.
-However, in that case, the qualitative features of the scenario are not expected to get altered while there could be some quantitative implications.
+\item The constraint on LFUV from the HFLAV experiment translates into a lower bound on the effective scale of the theory and hence results in an upper bound on the ratio $\frac{C_{\tau}}{y_4}$.
+The latter turns out to be far above the conservative limit of our, thus ensuring its viability. \end{itemize}

+To conclude we would like to emphasise that we focus on a minimalistic setup in which the secluded dark matter can have an EFT-based origin in a type-X 2HDM scenario.
+Nonetheless, we have clarified that our approach would work in a more general setup as well.
+In that case, qualitatively, the phenomenological aspects remain the same, albeit there could be some major quantitative implications depending on the origin of the DS.
 As for a future $\gamma$-ray search experiment, the Cherenkov Telescope Array (CTA)~\cite{CTAConsortium:2017dvg} would have the potential to constrain the parameter space further.
 This can, in turn, rule out some larger values of $\lambda_2$ thus restricting the possibility of attaining the observed DM relic in such a scenario via the freeze-out mechanism.
 As far as the BBN is concerned, some improvements in our analysis are still possible by performing a more precise computation of the abundances of the primordial elements in the presence of late decays of an otherwise long-lived $\xi$.
 We leave such studies for future works.